 Both these bags are built for day hikes, although the higher capacity of the Kestrel 48 makes it a better choice for trips lasting longer than a couple of days.

-Both models have stretch mesh side water bottle pockets, a divided sleeping bag compartment, hip belt pockets, trekking pole attachments, ice tool loops, and a shove-it front pocket.
+Both models have stretch mesh side water bladder, a divided sleeping bag compartment, hip belt pockets, trekking pole attachments, ice tool loops, and a shove-it front pocket.
 The Kestrel 48 also features a full-length zipper along the sides for better access to the main compartment.

 - Kestrel 48 is $20 more expensive